 A Tennessee College of Applied Technology is an institution, which serves people in a broad geographical area consisting of two or more counties offering technical/occupational education.
-Tennessee has 27 technology colleges, 26 of them (all except Chattanooga) are freestanding institutions.
-Tennessee Colleges of Applied Technology (TCATs) are the state's premier providers of workforce development.
-The 27 TCATs and their 818 employees provide state-of-the art technical training for workers to obtain the technical skills and professional training necessary for advancement in today's competitive job market.
+Tennessee has 27 technical colleges, 26 of them (all except Chattanooga) are freestanding institutions.
+Tennessee Colleges of Applied Technology (TCATs) are the state's premier providers of state-of-the-art technical training for workers to obtain the technical skills and professional training necessary for advancement in today's competitive job market.
 Through their workforce development mission, the TCATs help businesses and industries satisfy their need for a well-trained, skilled workforce.
 Under the governance of the Tennessee Board of Regents, the TCATs offer certificate and diploma programs in more than 50 distinct occupational fields as well as customized training for business and industry.